calebphess/github-osrcp/README.md

 GitHub Open Source Repository Collection Platform

 ## About
 GitHub OSRCP is a platform designed to collect a list of contributors to open-source repositories hosted on GitHub.
-The script reads a CSV file of GitHub repositories, fetches all merged pull requests on the `main` branch for each repo, collects unique contributor usernames, and writes them (with profile URLs) to a CSV file.
+The script reads a CSV file of GitHub repositories, fetches all merged pull requests on the `main` branch for each repo, collects unique contributor usernames, emails profile urls, written to a CSV file.

 ### How It Works